atravita-mods/ForkedFromSpacesMods/DynamicGameAssets/docs/author-guide.md

 Town       | [Saloon](https://stardewvalleywiki.com/The_Stardrop_Saloon)                                | `Saloon`
 _festival_ | Festival shop                                                                              | `Festival.<date>` (e.g. `Festival.summer5`)

+Additionally, you can use `STF.<STFShopName>` to target an STF shop.

 ## Dynamic Fields
 Dynamic fields let you change a field of an item at the beginning of the day based on Content Patcher conditions, as well as values from config.json (if you have a config schema).